Banita Jacks: Changes in behavior following Fogle's death

 As a result of Lopes' call, police sergeant James Lafranchise visited the Jacks home on April 30, 2007, and interviewed Banita Jacks in her front yard.
 Lafranchise did not file a report of the visit until January 9, 2008, on the day that the girls' bodies were discovered.
 (At the time the visit was made, such reports were not required; a rule requiring reports when checking on the welfare of a resident was instituted in the wake of the Jacks case.)
 In the initial report, Lafranchise said that he had seen only the three younger girls on his visit; he filed a follow-up report on January 13 that said he "thought" he had seen Brittany as well.
 He reported during the homicide investigation that the girls, including Brittany, appeared "clean and well fed, healthy and playful."
 When questioned at Jacks' trial, Lafranchise said that he had not seen Brittany at the house; he said that he had not been told to look for a teenager and assumed he was there to check on the three younger girls, even though he spoke with Lopes on his cell phone while he was at the Jacks home.
 The D.C. police department said that they would be conducting an internal investigation of Lafranchise and the inconsistent reports.

 On May 10, Lopes wrote a letter to the youth social service division of D.C.
 Superior Court, expressing her fear that Brittany Jacks was "being held hostage."
 Social workers did not investigate her concerns.

 In May 2007, Jacks moved all the furniture from her house into the backyard and started losing weight.
 Jacks told another neighbor, whom she often asked for water and cigarettes, that she had cancer.
-During the summer, Jacks's former neighbors smelled a foul odor in the area, which some guessed was a dead rat.
+During the summer, Jacks' former neighbors smelled a foul odor in the area, which some guessed was a dead rat.

 The last person to see any of the children alive was a neighbor and family friend, Tywana Richardson, who delivered Social Security checks to Jacks twice a month; Richardson said that she saw the two youngest girls in the family's living room in June 2007.
 Richardson had not seen Brittany Jacks for several months.